grassruths/grassruths/README.md

 - 👋 Hi, I’m @grassruths
-- 👀 I’m interested in web development, crochet, music, and hiking!
+- 👀 I’m interested in web development, and cybersecurity.
-- 🌱 I’m currently learning HTML basics
+- 🌱 I’m currently learning learning Java.
 - 💞️ I’m looking to collaborate on learning with others
 - 📫 You can reach me on discord @snimpani#2777